 - Calculate the maximum contribution you can make without compromising your current financial status and look into automatically drafting that money into your IRA from your bank account each month so that you won’t forget.

-2. Start Saving for Your Child’s Future Education
+Start Saving for Your Child’s Education

+Even if college feels far away, early planning can make future expenses easier to manage.
 Coverdell Educational Savings Accounts allow you to save for your child’s qualified school expenses, such as tuition, books, and related supplies.
 Take these steps to start saving:

 - Coordinate efforts with other family members who may be saving for your child to make sure you stay within the $2,000 per child, per year limit for contributions.

-3. Put Money Away for a Down Payment on a House
+Put Money Away for a Down Payment on a House

 - Putting bonuses, tax refunds, and any other unexpected windfalls toward your down payment savings.

-4. Pay Off Your Student Loans
+Pay Off Your Student Loans

 People spend decades paying off their student loans.
 The sooner you can get rid of yours, the more money you’ll have available to put toward other savings goals.
 Try these strategies: